uber/Cadence-Docs/src/docs/03-concepts/02-activities.md

 ## Local Activities

 Some of the :activity:activities: are very short lived and do not need the queing semantic, flow control, rate limiting and routing capabilities.
 For these Cadence supports so called _:local_activity:_ feature. :local_activity:Local_activities: are executed in the same :worker: process as the :workflow: that invoked them.

+What you will trade off by using local activities
+* Debuggability: There is no ActivityTaskScheduled and ActivityTaskStarted events.
+So you would not able to see the input.
+The worker is always the same as the decision worker.
+* More possibility of duplicated execution.
+Though regular activity could also execute multiple times, the technical guarantee doesn't change.
+But local activity has more chance of seeing this because the result is not recorded into history until DecisionTaskCompleted.
+This is also because when exeucting multiple local activities in a row, SDK(Java+Golang) would optmize recording in a way that only recording by interval.
+* Long running capability with record heartbeat
+* Tasklist/worker ratelimiting

 Consider using :local_activity:local_activities: for functions that are:

 * no longer than a few seconds
 * do not require global rate limiting
 * do not require routing to specific :worker:workers: or pools of :worker:workers:
 * can be implemented in the same binary as the :workflow: that invokes them
+* non busiess critical so that losing some debuggability is okay(e.g. logging, loading config)
+* when you really need optimization.
+For example, if there are many timers firing at the same time which invoke activities, it could overloading Cadence server.
+So using local activities will help saving the server capacity.

 The main benefit of :local_activity:local_activities: is that they are much more efficient in utilizing Cadence service resources and have much lower latency overhead comparing to the usual :activity: invocation.